Raising funds for the Rotary Club

 All entries to the Rally are accepted at the organiser’s discretion and the organisers reserve the right to refuse entry to any exhibit and or exhibitor who fails to comply with a marshal or other person acting on behalf of the organiser.

 The organisers may include details of exhibitors and their vehicles in a variety of rally publications, including press releases, websites and social media.
 Exhibitors may request that their name is not included in such publications.

-To guarantee the place they booked on the rally field, pre booked exhibitors should be on site by 11.30am and are asked to remain there until 4.30pm.
+To guarantee a place on the rally field, pre-booked exhibitors must be on the rally field by 11.30am and should remain there until 4.30pm.

-Judging will be by a panel selected by the organisers and all decisions will be final: no correspondence will be entered into.
+Judging will be by a panel selected by the organisers and all decisions will be final.

 Nothing in these conditions is to be taken as relieving or excusing the exhibitor, their agents or employees, from any legal duty or responsibility.